About PREDA

 2022-2026 Board of Directors

-The PREDA Board of Directors is elected from PREDA municipal membership at the Annual General Meeting.
+The PREDA Board of Directors is elected from PREDA general membership at the Annual General Meeting.
 Positions are held for four years.
 By-elections are held sooner if a position becomes vacant.
 The Board manages the annual operations, makes financial decisions, and acts as the personnel committee.

-Nick van Rootselaar– MD of Spirit River, Chair | Joe Chelick – Village of Rycroft, Director |
+Carolyn Kolebaba – Northern Sunrise, Chair Joe Chelick – Village of Rycroft, Director

-Brian Peterson – County of Grande Prairie, Director | Deanne Wendland – Birch Hills County, Director |
+Brian Peterson – County of Grande Prairie, Director Deanne Wendland – Birch Hills County, Director

-Robert Willing – MD of Peace, Director | Gary These – County of Northern Lights, Director |
+Sandra Eastman – MD of Peace, Director Gary These – County of Northern Lights, Director